Club History – Established 1968 ~ Federated 1982

-Art in Bloom – 2011-present.
+Art in Bloom/Books in Bloom – 2011-present.
 In the fall of 2011, our Club was introduced to Art in Bloom when we were invited by the Lawrence Library to participate in teams of two to create floral arrangements inspired by art exhibited in the library.
 We continue to create beautiful arrangements each year.
 Members take floral arrangement workshops to increase their skill, and the Club funds arrangement expenses for participating teams.
 The Friends of the Lawrence Library sponsor a reception for each Art in Bloom event.

 Veterans of Foreign War Memorial – 2011-present.
 The Club designed a garden around the VFW memorial stone and along the walkway leading up to it.
 On the grounds around the flagpoles, we planted two crabapples and one Amelanchier tree.
 In the fall of 2013, the Club further improved the space by donating two granite benches for those visiting the memorial.
 The Club continues to maintain this garden.